 We are not obligated to do it.
 We are not trying to fulfill a commitment.
 We abandon the seriousness with which we approach work and accommodate our childlike, playful side.

 We do not have to win in a game with other people.
 We do not have to burn any calories if it’s a physical activity.
 We simply enjoy the moment.

 Engaging (without taxing) the mind or body—or both

 It requires conscious thought or action—not like staring at the television screen without following the movie plot, not pushing the swing without noticing the child’s responses.

-- It makes us lose track of time.
+Helps us lose track of time

 That is because we are having so much fun, we neglect to look at the clock.
 We do not rush to get to the end of play.

 We are not afraid to laugh, or scream.
 There is no need for any pretentious airs to impress.
 We are comfortable with ourselves and that makes our playmates comfortable with us.

 This list of characteristics does not require us to check off each one when deciding to play.
 It simply suggests an awareness and an approach that will help us enjoy our play.